FAQs

 • Counseling Nook for Trauma and Dissociation (CNTD) is committed to building a more just and equitable East Texas.
 We recognize the history of oppression that has resulted in generational and community trauma.
 We believe that therapists that prioritize engaging diverse perspectives and evolve to be inclusive behave equitably and have profound impacts on society.
 For this reason, CNTD is committed to transforming each aspect of our practice by confronting our own biases and operationalizing our values.
 We know that intention alone is not enough to make change happen.
 To this work, we bring the success and mistakes of our own continuing efforts in the direction of equity on behalf of our clients and the community.
 The mission and vision we have for creating a space of healing and ending generational trauma move us to directly challenge ourselves and deconstruct frameworks of oppression while building opportunities for learning, change, and accountability.
 We know this work is urgent and we will always be learning.
 We will make mistakes and own our responsibility for corrective action.

-• If we are out-of-network providers for your insurance, you pay for counseling and seek reimbursement from your insurance carrier.
+• If we are out-of-network providers for your insurance, you may pay for counseling and seek reimbursement from your insurance carrier by submitting a Superbill, which is provided by your therapist.
 Many insurance companies give out-of-network reimbursements for mental health services.
 Usually, you can get partial or full reimbursement, but we always recommend you check with your insurance carrier.

 We are happy to provide all of the documentation you need to allow you to submit to your insurance company so you can be reimbursed if you have “out of network” coverage.
 It is often helpful to call your insurance company and ask about your out-of-network coverage.